arenatheme/thelook/templates.md

 In order to select a template for your collection, at the very bottom of the most right column of your collection admin window, please find section '**Theme templates**'

 ![](/assets/col-templates.png)

+They use static sections for configuration so depending on which template you choose, there will be a corresponding static section.

 ### collection